TetsuakiBaba/quickGPT/README.md

 # QuickGPT

-An application that instantly opens open ai chat (chat gpt) on your desktop
+An application that instantly opens open ai chat (chat gpt or custom url) on your desktop

  * You can instantly switch between displaying and hiding chats with keyboard shortcuts.
  * The chat window is always displayed on the position of your mouse cursor.